threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

 ### My 3node has 2 ethernet ports in the back, with one written AMT above, what does it mean?
-Can I use this port to connect my 3node to the Grid?
+Can I use this port to connect my 3node to the Threefold Grid?

 First, let's define the term AMT.
 It means: Active Management Technology.
 Without going into too much details, it is to remotely access servers via the network at the BIOS level.
 Thus, you should plug the ethernet cable in the port next to AMT, and not into the AMT port.
 You can explore AMT properties if you want remote access to your server.